zkygr/artifactory-cleanup/README.md

 # Save the summary in a Json file
 artifactory-cleanup --output=myfile.txt --output-format=json

-# Save the summary and removed artifacts list in a Json file
+# Save the summary in a json file and append a list with removed artifacts
-artifactory-cleanup --output=myfile.txt --output-format=json --output-artifacts
+artifactory-cleanup --output=myfile.json --output-format json --output-artifacts
 ```

 # Rules